r1realm/test-aframe/README.md

 `$ npm start`
 > Runs the app in the development mode.\ Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+`$ npm install super-hands`
+> To install the movement effect within the scene.

+`$ npm install aframe-event-set-component`
+> To install the interactions within 3D scene.

 ### How to use?
 If people like your project they’ll want to learn how they can use it.
 To do so include step by step guide to use your project.